khethaniMugeri/E-Commerce-Analytics/README.md

 - What is the overall conversion rate of the website?
 - Which months gives the most purchases?
--  Do people mostly complete the transaction on Weekends or Weekdays?
 - Who buys more between the different types of website  visitors?
 - Does viewing more products increase the likelihood of buying?
-- Which browsers and operating systems have the highest conversion rates?
-- Do buyers spend more time on the website than non-buyers?
 - Does proximity to special days affect purchasing behaviour?
 - Are purchases more likely on weekdays or weekends?
 - Do visitors who read more Informational pages buy more?
-- Purchase probability by month and visitor type

 ---